 Employers

-Most companies who hire product managers are in the private sector, although there will still be occasional non-profit and public sector employers with product management openings.
+Many of the companies who hire product managers are in the private sector, although there are some not-for-profit and public sector employers, such as government departments, with product management openings.

-You'll find the most vacancies on job sites which specialise in the tech, business and financial services industries.
+You'll find the most vacancies on job sites that specialise in the tech, business and financial services industries.
 However, many employers will use general job sites too.

-Many employers use recruitment agencies to hire product managers, as the required knowledge and skillset is not something that you can easily demonstrate solely with standard in-house screening techniques like assessment centres and psychometric tests.
+Many employers use recruitment agencies to hire product managers as the required knowledge and skillset are not something that you can easily demonstrate solely with standard in-house screening techniques like assessment centres and psychometric tests.

-For this reason, networking and speculative applications might also help you get a job as a product manager.
+Networking and speculative applications might also help you get a job.
 As well as your knowledge and experience, employers will want to hear your ideas for the development of their products and any insights you have about the market they operate in.

 Professional development

-The training and development you receive as a product manager will vary greatly according to your employer.
-Your employer will probably focus on developing your:
+You'll need to keep your skills and knowledge up to date throughout your career to stay competitive.
+The training and professional development you'll receive will vary greatly depending on your employer.
+They will probably focus on developing your:

 • knowledge of their sector and users through industry events, mentorship and by supporting self-led research